-It is hard to find CIS before it does become an invasive cancer because it generally does not cause symptoms and often does not form a lump that you or the doctor can feel.
-The only way to diagnose testicular CIS is to have a biopsy (a procedure that removes a tissue sample and looks at it under a microscope).
-Some cases are found incidentally (by accident) when a testicular biopsy is done for another reason, such as infertility.
+It's hard to find CIS before it becomes an invasive cancer because it generally doesn't cause symptoms or form a lump that you or the doctor can feel.
+The only way to diagnose testicular CIS is to have a biopsy .
+(This is a procedure to take out a tiny bit of tissue so it can be checked under a microscope.)
+Sometimes CIS is found incidentally (by accident) when a testicular biopsy is done for another reason, such as infertility.

 Experts don’t agree about the best treatment for CIS.
 Since CIS doesn’t always become an invasive cancer, many doctors in the United States consider observation (watchful waiting) to be the best treatment option.

-When CIS of the testicle becomes invasive, its cells are no longer just in the seminiferous tubules but have grown into other structures of the testicle.
-These cancer cells can then spread either to the lymph nodes (small, bean-shaped collections of white blood cells) through lymphatic channels (fluid-filled vessels that connect the lymph nodes), or through the blood to other parts of the body.
+When CIS of the testicle becomes invasive, its cells are no longer just in the seminiferous tubules, they've grown into other structures of the testicle.
+These cancer cells can then spread either to the lymph nodes (small, bean-shaped collections of white blood cells) through lymphatic vessels (tiny fluid-filled tubes that connect the lymph nodes), or through the blood to other parts of the body.

-Tumors can also develop in the supportive and hormone-producing tissues, or stroma, of the testicles.
+Tumors can also start in the supportive and hormone-producing tissues, or stroma, of the testicles.
 These tumors are known as gonadal stromal tumors.
-They make up less than 5% of adult testicular tumors but up to 20% of childhood testicular tumors.
-The 2 main types are Leydig cell tumors and Sertoli cell tumors.
+They make up less than 5% of adult testicular tumors, but up to 20% of childhood testicular tumors.
+The main types are Leydig cell tumors and Sertoli cell tumors.

-These tumors develop from the Leydig cells in the testicle that normally make male sex hormones (androgens like testosterone).
+These tumors start in the Leydig cells in the testicle that normally make male sex hormones (androgens like testosterone).
 Leydig cell tumors can develop in both adults and children.
-These tumors often make androgens (male hormones) but sometimes produce estrogens (female sex hormones).
+These tumors often make androgens (male hormones), but sometimes they make estrogens (female sex hormones).

-Most Leydig cell tumors are benign.
-They usually do not spread beyond the testicle and are cured with surgery.
-But a small portion of Leydig cell tumors spread to other parts of the body and tend to have a poor outlook because they usually do not respond well to chemotherapy or radiation therapy.
+Most Leydig cell tumors are not cancer (benign).
+They seldom spread beyond the testicle and can often be cured with surgery.
+Still, a small number of Leydig cell tumors do spread to other parts of the body.
+These tend to have a poor outlook because they usually don't respond well to chemo or radiation therapy.

-These tumors develop from normal Sertoli cells, which support and nourish the sperm-making germ cells.
+These tumors start in normal Sertoli cells, which support and nourish the sperm-making germ cells.
 Like the Leydig cell tumors, these tumors are usually benign.
-But if they spread, they usually don’t respond well to chemotherapy and radiation therapy.
+But if they spread, they usually don’t respond well to chemo or radiation therapy.

-Cancers that start in another organ and then spread to the testicle are called secondary testicular cancers.
-These are not true testicular cancers – they are named and treated based on where they started.
+Cancers that start in another organ and then spread (metastasize) to the testicle are called secondary testicular cancers.
+These are not true testicular cancers – they don't start in the testicles.
+They're named and treated based on where they started.

 Lymphoma is the most common secondary testicular cancer.
-Testicular lymphoma occurs more often than primary testicular tumors in men older than 50.
+Testicular lymphoma is more common in men older than 50 than primary testicular tumors.
 The outlook depends on the type and stage of lymphoma.
 The usual treatment is surgical removal, followed by radiation and/or chemotherapy.